joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 * Flexibility options include _(multi-subscription and multi-tenant capability)_
 * Based on cheap services _(Azure Automation, Storage, small SQL Database_)

-A few hours after setting up the engine, you will get access to a Power BI dashboard and Log Analytic Workbooks with all Azure optimization opportunities, coming from both Azure Advisor and from custom recommendations included in the engine.
+A few hours after setting up the engine, you will get access to a Power BI dashboard and Log Analytic Workbooks with all Azure optimization opportunities, coming from both Azure Advisor and custom recommendations included in the engine.

 These recommendations are then updated every 7 days.